igoravl/TfsCmdlets/docs/cmdlets/ConfigServer/Get-TfsRegisteredConfigurationServer.md

     aliases: [ Name ]
     defaultValue: "*"
   - name: "Name"
     description: "Specifies the name of a registered server.
 Wildcards are supported.
-When omitted, all registered servers are returned.This is an alias of the Server parameter."
+When omitted, all registered servers are returned.
+This is an alias of the Server parameter."
     globbing: false
     pipelineInput: "true (ByValue)"
     position: 0